mwolf2/cc1125rhbt-breakout/README.md

 # cc1125rhbt-breakout
 410-480MHz CC1125RHBT breakout board with an SMA connector for antennas and 50 ohm traces.
--CAMOutputs: Current Gerber and .XLN files for PCB production -All .brd and .sch files are Eagle board and schematic files, respectively -partslist.txt is not present but will be added
+The component values can be varied to vary operating frequency.
+BRD/SCH are EAGLE board and schematic files, respectively.
+CAMOutputs contains XLN and Gerber files.